The

 September 12, 2007 occurred sooner that was expected.
 Another

-large earthquake could occur again in the same segment (if the
+large earthquake could occur again in the same segment in the near future (since the

-stress was not totally released), or in the segment further south/southeast
+stress was not totally released - which is what this author believes), or in the segment further south/southeast

-along southern Sumatra.
+along the southern coast Sumatra.
 When such an event will occur again,

-is not known.
-The only thing known with certainty is that it
+is not known with any degree of certainty.
+The only thing known with certainty is that a large destructive earthquake

-will occur in this region.
+will occur again in this region near Padang and Sumatra's offshore islands.
 Thus, a Coulomb stress transfer analysis,

 based on rupture parameters and the geometric distribution of